markjamesm/markjamesm.github.io/_posts/2021-01-08-writing-an-iracing-sdk-implementation-fsharp.md

 ## Getting Started

 I tend to learn best when projects are slightly outside of my comfort zone, and this would be both my first time writing a library, as well as writing one in a functional language!
-Having used an array of libraries at this point, I had some confidence in choosing an organizational structure, and the Python implementation is only <a href="https://github.com/kutu/pyirsdk/blob/master/irsdk.py" target=_blank>739 lines of code</a> which felt doable compared to some of the larger libraries out there.
+Having used an array of libraries at this point, I had some confidence in choosing an organizational structure.
+Moreover, the Python implementation is only <a href="https://github.com/kutu/pyirsdk/blob/master/irsdk.py" target=_blank>739 lines of code</a> which felt doable compared to some of the larger libraries out there.

 Moreover, the python implementation of the SDK has the ability to: